metrorailings/OwlBlog/content/posts/week-9-insights.md

 Zone defense simply doesn't get it done against Drew Brees.

 Tampa Bay might have read way too many of their press clippings before the game.

+Lavonte David, on more than one occasion, was caught with his pants down at the snap because he was too busy trying to shuffle defenders into place.
+Something tells me this team didn't do much to prepare for this game.

+You know, I suppose it's hard to sell the fighting spirit to a team when they're a decisive favorite to win the game, period.
+Tampa Bay needed this game badly in order to win favorable seeding and they're out there acting as if this is just a preseason outing.

+Trey Hendrickson and Marcus Davenport showing themselves as serious pass rushers.